GeneChalfant/NFTmarket/README.md

 - Next.js
 - tailwind.css

-Some changes I made:
+Based on a tutorial by Nader Dabit

+Changelog:
-- version 17 of node.js didn't work, used 16.13.2
+- Version 17 of node.js didn't work, rolled back to 16.13.2
 - Used Web3.Storage for IPFS instead of Infura
 - Used Alchemy instead of Infura
-- added some comments

-As always, huge thanks to all the giants upon whose shoulders I've built my works!